 Before starting to create plans, we recommend getting to know your way around the workspace.
 It has been designed to be intuitive, easy to follow and to allow you the maximum available working space to create your traffic plan.

-There are four main components of the RapidPlan Online workspace:
+There are four main components of the RapidPath Online workspace:

-These workspace components are highlighted in Resources/RapidPlan_Online_Workspace.png below.
+These workspace components are highlighted in the below.

-To name your plan, simply click where it mentions ''No Title'', highlighted in Resources/The_Canvas_Button.png below.
-Once renamed the plan will autosave.
+To name your plan, simply click where it mentions the plan title, highlighted above.
+Once renamed, the plan will autosave.

-The plan author, comments and job work dates can be adjusted in Plan properties (highlighted in Resources/The_Canvas_Button.png).
+The plan author, comments and job work dates can be adjusted in Plan properties.

 The following sections steps through each of component of the workspace.

-The Canvas area is where your traffic plan is created.
+The Canvas area is where your swept path plan is created.
 When you open a new plan, a Google Maps (satellite view) of your worksite location is displayed on the canvas background.
-Changing the background (Map provider and view) is discussed later in this Chapter.

-The Main menu contains a number of options to assist plan creation.
-Resources/Main_Menu.png below shows the main tools of the RapidPlan Online menu.
+The Main menu contains a number of options to assist with plan creation.
+The image below shows the main tools of the RapidPlan Online menu.